wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Click on Playlist item to select it

 ### Search Page
+ * Search Text contains your query.
+It is a combobox with a list of your last searches.
  * Use select box to choose the category to search in
    * Albums
    * Artists
    * Playlists
    * Tracks
- * Search Text contains your query
  * Click on an Album to view it
  * Click on an Artist to view it
  * Click on a Playlist to view it